Ginolux/zoov_project/bike/README.md

 This service is used to get a list of bikes and a bike information.
 This service listen on port 8081 and exposes two endpoints.

 * Return the list of all the bikes from database.
-* Given a bike id, return the corresponding bike.
+* Given a bike ID, return the corresponding bike.